-Pupils born between 1 September 2016 and 31 August 2017 (inclusive) are entitled to full-time schooling from September 2021.
+Pupils born between 1 September 2020 and 31 August 2021 (inclusive) are entitled to full-time schooling from September 2025.
 Parents can choose to defer their child's admission until later in the school year (but not beyond the start of the term after they reach compulsory school age).
 Children can also attend part-time until they reach compulsory school age.
 Parents must discuss their child's starting arrangements with the school once an offer has been secured.

 Children with birthdays between:

-- 1 September and 31 December 2016 (inclusive) reach compulsory school age on 31 December 2021, at the start of the spring term 2022. - 1 January and 31 March 2017 (inclusive) reach compulsory school age on 31 March 2022, at the start of the summer term 2022. - 1 April and 31 August 2017 (inclusive) reach compulsory school age on 31 August 2022, at the start of the new school year in September 2022.
+- 1 September and 31 December 2020 (inclusive) reach compulsory school age on 31 December 2025 and must be in full-time education at the start of the spring term 2026. - January and 31 March 2021 (inclusive) reach compulsory school age on 31 March 2026 and must be in full-time education at the start of the summer term 2026. - 1 April and 31 August 2021 (inclusive) reach compulsory school age on 31 August 2026 and must be in full-time education at the start of the new school year in September 2026.

-Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child's readiness for school can request to delay their child's entry to Year R for an entire school year until September 2022.
+Parents of summer born children (those born between 1 April and 31 August) who are particularly concerned about their child's readiness for school can request to delay their child's entry to Year R for an entire school year until September 2026.
 This is called decelerated admission.
-In making such a request, parents would be expected to state clearly why they felt decelerated admission to

-Year R was in their child's best interests.
-It is recommended that parents considering such a request contact the local authority in the autumn term 2020 to ensure that an informed decision is made.
+In making such a request, parents would be expected to state clearly why they felt decelerated admission to Year R was in their child's best interests.
+It is recommended that parents considering such a request contact the local authority in the autumn term 2024 to ensure that an informed decision is made.
 Guidance on decelerated admission for summer born children, including how to make a request, is available on the County website at www.hants.gov.uk/ad-summerborn.